-This page does not fit in with the thinking of some religious movements and you may prefer to pass it over if you are a Creationist.
+This page discusses human evolution over millions of years.
+This perspective does not fit the thinking of some religious movements and you may prefer to pass it over if you are a Creationist.

 Otherwise, over 60 million years ago, the dinosaurs ruled the globe.

 Mammals, from whence humans came, kept a low profile at that time, and they were of small build.
 They were able to survive underground, through many nuclear winters, after the dinosaurs became extinct.
 As far as is known, the Earth received a direct hit from a large asteroid and this created a mass extinction event.

 It had global impact on life and rock formations (and is known to geologists as the “K/T event”).